acoli-repo/AURIS/guidelines/draft/coreference.md

 ### Recurring Group Reference

-Referring expressions that designate groups can serve as antecedents of nominal markables.
-Here is a very compact example:
+Here is a very compact, constructed example:

-	> (4)
+	> (5)
 	> a.
 Peter~1~ and Malte~2~ went for a walk~3~.
 Both~4\>1,2~ wore hats~5~.
 	> b.
 Peter~1~ had a coat~6~, Malte~2~ a rain jacket~7~.
 	> c.
 They~**4**~ reached\...